Dates for your Diary

 See: https://tinyurl.com/4d2a3zcb

-Little Dots Play Village is at Immanuel Church on Monday, Wednesday and Thursday mornings.
+Little Dots Play Village is at Immanuel Church on Monday and Friday mornings.

 See Little Dots Village Facebook Page for details https://www.facebook.com/littledotsplayvillage